 Jenkins, Spinnaker, GitLab, Docker Registry, Vault, Sonar, Selenium, WireMock, Artillery, Chaos Monkey, Okta

-Docker, Kubernetes, Flannel, ElasticSearch, Kibana, Prometheus, Grafana, Sysdig, Vault, Dex, Traefik, Istio, PostgreSQL, MongoDB, Redis, Evident ESP, Okta
+Docker, Kubernetes, Flannel, ElasticSearch, Kibana, Prometheus, Grafana, Sysdig, Vault, Dex, Traefik, Istio, PostgreSQL, MongoDB, Redis, Portworx, Minio, Okta

 Lets users derive the maximum benefits out of the AWS Serverless Application Model for automatic deployment of AWS resources.

-User management, Lambda application blueprints (Java, Node, Python), networks, security, S3 buckets, CI/CD pipeline
+User management, serverless application templates, networks, security, S3 buckets, CI/CD pipeline

-Machine learning platform that supports the full lifecycle of an ML application.
-It provides DevOps automation for data ingestion, analysis, transformation, model training, simulation, and serving, as well as monitoring, logging, and other operational tools to run machine learning on Kubernetes.
+Machine learning toolset that supports the full lifecycle of an ML application.
+It provides cloud based tools for data ingestion, analysis, transformation, storage management, model training, simulation, and serving, as well as monitoring, logging, and other operational tools to run machine learning on Kubernetes. more details

-KubeFlow, Jupyter Notebook, TensorFlow, Caffe, Argo, Ksonnet, Seldon, security, CI/CD pipeline, Ceph, PostgreSQL, Cassandra
+KubeFlow, Jupyter Notebook, Keras, TensorFlow, TensorBoard, Caffe, Argo, Seldon, Minio, Ceph, HDFS, PostgreSQL, Cassandra

 DevOps Control Plane